“New Study Finds Humans Shouldn’t Spend More than Five Consecutive Hours Together.”

 We recently read this headline in the ONION, and couldn’t help but laugh.
-Of course the ONION is a satirical publication but all good satire is based on truth.
-And after traveling together for 23 MONTHS, we can totally relate.
+Of course, the ONION is a satirical publication but all good satire is based on truth.
+We’ve been traveling together since the beginning of 2014, so we can totally relate.

-Traveling for a long (or even short) periods of time with a partner, be it a friend, family member, or lover can be an incredible thing.
-You share not only heaps of personal growth and amazing once-in-a-lifetime experiences, but also the minutia of every day life.
+Traveling for long (or even short) periods of time with a partner, be it a friend, family member, or lover can be an incredible thing.
+You share not only heaps of personal growth and amazing once-in-a-lifetime experiences but also the minutia of everyday life.
 Planning, sharing expenses, overcoming obstacles, and making sure you are maximizing your experience are all activities you will be doing together when traveling for any stretch of time.

 So, just how does one successfully travel with another person for an extended period of time?

 Well, while we aren’t experts in the field, we ARE quite experienced in doing so.
 As a non-romantically involved straight male/female travel duo we have dealt with a multitude of conflicts, which are natural results of our unconventional pairing.
 However, we have always seemed to be able to work toward a compromise, an understanding, and a resolution.

 So, yeah, since we have been traveling together since February 2014 and are both still alive and murder free we figured we are were knowledgeable enough to write a small guide on the topic.